mdsufz/OrtSuite/README.md

 - [Species_Annotation.csv](examples/OrtAn_Results/Results/Species_Annotation.csv) - This file shows which functions are present in which species (1 - at least one sequence of a species annotated to the function, 0 - no sequences annotated to the function) (```located in examples/OrtAn_Results/Results/Species_Annotation.csv```).

-## Interspecies interactions output files
+## Interspecies interactions output files and network visualization

 Interspecies interactions will be stored in a folder called *interactions* located inside the project folder (Ex: /project_folder/work_dir/interactions).